All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can compounding pharmacies make any medication they want?

 No. Compounding pharmacies must follow specific rules about what they can compound.
-They generally cannot compound medications that are essentially copies of commercially available products unless there is a documented clinical need for a different formulation or the drug is on the FDA shortage list.
+They generally can't compound medications that are importantly copies of commercially available products unless there's a documented clinical need for a different formulation or the drug is on the FDA shortage list.

 Start your goals Today